 By Brian Robinson.

-We now know that relaxation is the key to recovery.
-If you are relaxed in body and mind, you cannot possibly be anxious.
-That is physics: it is not wishful thinking.
-But there are two problems with that.
-The first is, when you go over the cliff into anxiety, tension levels automatically rise by at least another 10 – 15 %.
-What this means in practice, is that just to reduce anxiety back to the critical level, you have to do quite a bit of work.
+We now know that relaxation is the key when it comes to anxiety recovery.
+If you are relaxed in body and mind you cannot possibly be anxious.
+That is pure physics: it is not wishful thinking.
+But there are two problems.
+Firstly, when you go over the cliff into anxiety, tension levels automatically rise by at least another 10 – 15 %.
+What this means in practice, is that just to reduce tension back to the critical level, you have to do quite a bit of work.

-The second problem, is you can’t tell the anxious person simply cannot relax.
+Secondly, the anxious person simply cannot relax.
 It is not possible to move from a highly charged state, to a completely relaxed state overnight.
 If that was possible, there wouldn’t be a problem.
 Relaxation then, can only be achieved as a progressive and gradual endeavour, and this means we have to be patient and not expect too much too soon.

-Many therapists portray anxiety as a vicious cycle of fear – worry – low mood – tension – and anxiety.
+Many therapists and sufferers see anxiety as a vicious cycle of fear – worry – low mood – tension – and anxiety.
 This can be very daunting for the sufferer.
-How can you break a cycle when you are trapped within it?
-A better way to view things, is simply to see yourself as a system that has become tense.
+How do you break a cycle when you are trapped within it?
+A better way to view things, is simply to see yourself as a single system that has become tense.
 And if you put a relaxant into a stressed system, it is bound to relax a little.
-If you put lots of relaxants into a stressed system, then it will relax a lot.
-You do not have to break the cycle: the cycle breaks itself.
-And that’s just pure physics.
+It also follows, that if you put lots of relaxants into a stressed system, then it will relax a lot.
+You do not have to break the cycle: the cycle actually breaks itself.
+That is pure physics.

-Physical relaxation is the best place to begin a recovery and this is so for several reasons.
+Physical relaxation is the best and most obvious place to begin the process when it comes to recovery.
+This is so for several reasons.
 Firstly, it is entry level stuff.
 Anyone can do it.
 Even just moving around a little will help relax the muscles.
 Secondly, we want to bring a bit of stability to the anxious situation as soon as possible.
-And the best way to start the process is by doing a breathing exercise.
+And the best way to start that process is by doing a simple breathing exercise.

 Do not make the mistake of underestimating the power of a good breathing exercise.
 It will not only relax the body, it will help relax your emotions and it will help to relax the mind.
 In fact, breathing exercises are now used to treat serious mental illnesses where the sufferer finds it difficult to calm their minds.
 This is sometimes referred to as ‘bottom up’ therapy.

-Recovery is all about opening lines of communication with the autonomic nervous system.
-We could even call it communication therapy.
-Remember, this is the same system which actually controls our breathing is the same system which activates fight or flight.
-When we take over that control, that sends an immediate signal that we are safe.
-We should do this exercise for five or ten minutes twice a day, but you will also find it helpful to do this especially when you feel anxious or panicky.
+In essence, recovery is all about opening up lines of communication with the autonomic nervous system.
+We could even call this endeavour communication therapy.
+And remember, the system which controls our breathing is the same system which activates fight or flight.
+When we take over control via our breathing, that sends an immediate signal that we are safe.
+We should do this exercise for five or ten minutes twice a day, but you will also find it helpful to slow breathe when you feel anxious or panicky.

 When we use our diaphragm we pump air into the lungs.
-When we breathe by expanding our upper chest we drag air into the lungs and the breathing gasses could become imbalanced.
+When we breathe by expanding our upper chest we drag air in and the breathing gasses could become imbalanced.
 Our nervous system will be far happier when the diaphragm is in use, pumping air, instead of trying to drag it into our lungs.

 To help relax tense muscles we can use a Progressive Muscle Relaxation exercise.
 This is an exercise where muscles gradually learn how to relax.
 It is a proven technique and is used to treat other stress-related conditions.
-In a nutshell, the exercise involves going through each muscle group first tensing then relaxing muscle.
+In a nutshell, the exercise involves going through each muscle group first tensing then relaxing muscles.
 For example, you clench your fist hard for a few seconds, then you allow it to relax.
 You start with the facial muscles and you work down to your feet.
 This exercise should be done twice a day for ten minutes.

-Firstly, any movement of muscles automatically releases tension.
 Tension tends to build up in the areas of the body which we move the least.
 Typically, this would be the neck and shoulders and the abdomen.
-Bringing these areas into movement will help to reduce overall tension.
+Bringing these areas into movement will help reduce overall tension.

-The key element to the exercise, is that when you relax your muscles having first relaxed them, they will always relax down further.
+The key element to the exercise, is that when you relax muscles having first tensed them, they will always relax down further.
 This is sometimes referred to as the ‘rebound effect’.
 In anxiety sufferers, the body becomes programmed to high tension levels and this ends up as the norm.
 This exercise will help the body re-learn correct tension levels.
 It is perhaps worth noting at this point, that tension has two enemies: movement and heat.
-Anything that involves heat and movement will automatically reduce tension.
+Anything that involves heat and movement will automatically reduce muscular tension.

-There are lots of other exercises you can do to help relax and these will be covered later.
+There are lots of other exercises you can do to help relax and these will be covered in later modules.
 In the next module we will look at cognitive therapy and see how we can start to relax the mind.